MaybeOliv/ENCRYPTOR/README.md

-# binary-encryptor
-A simple encryptor.
-I made this as a proof of concept and figured I could post the source code on github.
-It's made in python and uses a simple "code"(a = 1, b = 0, c = 1, etc) to ecrypt a string inputted by the user.
-Feel free to use this is any way that you want to, I don't really care.
+This is an Encryptor

+The "encryptor" is a substitution cypher where a = 1, b = 0, c = 1, etc.
+There is currently no form of decryption and it only encrypts strings.
+It was made in python simply becuase c++ only offers character replacement in strings with a very complicated libray and  Idont want to do that.
+This was a concept project just to see if it was possible.